vladkinoman/just-my-notes/books/best-comics-to-read.md

 - [Wonder Woman](https://www.amazon.com/dp/140123562X) | Brian Azzarello
 - [The Legend of Wonder Woman](https://www.amazon.com/dp/1401267289) | Renae De Liz
 - [Wonder Woman: Rebirth](https://www.amazon.com/dp/1401267785) | Greg Rucka

-### Harley Quinn

-**Batman: Mad Love**.
-I feel like it's the only good Harley comic.
-I personally think she hasn't been that great since B:TAS, but that's just me.
-Batman Adventures: My Boyfriend's Back and A Wedding to Die For are also gems.

-Harley and Ivy is also a lot of fun but it's nothing serious.
-Her Pre New 52 solo run was okay until the team changed and then it became unbearable.

-In the New 52 she has gone through so many changes, in one issue she was killing 20 kids with bombs, in another she was shown with puppies and being a sweetheart.
-The New 52 Suicide Squad run was atrocious imo, and Palmiotti and Conner write her as Deadpool basically with same randomness and insanity.

 ## Comic books of the most popular franchises - best books and where to start